Skip to content

 }

-You can then place blocks within the function.
-Those blocks can also call inputs.
+You can then place statements within the function.
+Statements inside of a function can use inputs.

 if (input2){